■ 450g|1lb peeled shrimp

 3. Finely chop the water chestnuts and ginger: add to the shrimp, add the egg yolk and mix.

 4. Whisk the egg white till frothy and stir into the shrimp.

 6. Form a heaped tablespoon of the shrimp mix into a ball and gently drop into the hot oil.
-Cook a few at a time, turning the shrimp balls in the oil until golden, about 3-4 minutes.
+Cook a few at a time, turning the shrimp balls in the oil until golden, about 3 to 4 minutes.
 Drain on paper towels or a rack.